yohanesnuwara/open-geoscience-repository/README.md

 # SEG Wiki Open Data

+The website SEG Wiki, please go through the [page](https://wiki.seg.org/wiki/Open_data) to see the lists of the open data.
+There are almost > 30 major datasets (well logs, 2D and 3D seismic both the original data from major fields and synthetic data, synthetic earth model, gravity and magnetic data, etc) overall, <ins>however</ins> some data contains unrecognizable formats that could not be processed simply in Python.
+Here are some of the contents that are accessible so far:

 [![Data repo](https://img.shields.io/badge/data%20available-SEG%20wiki-orange)](https://wiki.seg.org/wiki/Open_data)

 * Poland 2D Vibroseis Line
 * Stratton 3D
 * Mobil Avo Viking Graben Line 12

+> Note: These lists will be updated frequently whenever I find the data could be accessed using Python!

 # Digital Rocks Portal

+# Geothermal Data Repository (GDR) OpenEi